Lifeform (LFT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Lifeform Historical Price

-According to the latest data gathered on Lifeform live price page, the current price of Lifeform is 0.01349658USD.
-The circulating supply of Lifeform(LFT) is 614.58M LFT , giving it a market capitalization of $8.29M.
+According to the latest data gathered on Lifeform live price page, the current price of Lifeform is 0.01315525USD.
+The circulating supply of Lifeform(LFT) is 614.58M LFT , giving it a market capitalization of $8.09M.

 The Lifeform Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LFT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.